 Muscle conditioning is an essential part of staying healthy and fit.
 Physical therapy exercises incorporate a combination of strengthening, stretching, and aerobic conditioning are a central component of almost any treatment plan.

 When you engage in a regular program of gentle exercises, you can recover more quickly from pain and are less likely to have future episodes of pain.
 Muscle conditioning exercises usually focus on three key areas: strengthening, stretching, and aerobic conditioning.
-Below are a few examples of muscle conditioning exercise you will experience at OSR Physical Therapy in North Phoenix, Peoria, Gilbert, Scottsdale, Sun City & Glendale, AZ.
+Below are a few examples of muscle conditioning exercises you will experience at OSR Physical Therapy clinics.

 Many exercises can help strengthen the spinal column and the supporting muscles, ligaments, and tendons.
 Most of these back exercises focus not only on the lower back, but also the abdominal (stomach) muscles and gluteus (buttock) and hip muscles.
 Strong core muscles can provide pain relief because they support the spine, keeping it in alignment and facilitating movements that extend or twist the spine with less chance of injury or damage.